rcc-uchicago/dat-palladio/cushman/README.md

-# Dat-Palladio
-Personal repository for working on RCC dat-palladio project

-## Objective
-To create a dat backend for Palladio.

-## Example with Cushman Photos
+# Dat-Palladio Example with Cushman Photos

 This is a walkthrough example of importing a csv file into a dat datastore and then exposing it to Palladio.
 We will use the metadata for the [Cushman photos](https://github.com/iulibdcs/cushman_photos).
 A properly formatted version of the csv file can be found in our `cushman` [directory](https://github.com/moniker001/dat-pal/tree/master/cushman).